mozilla-iam/cis/docs/Well-known Endpoint.md

 - `access_file` contains the access file information, which itself contains public authorization data for users, groups, RPs.
 - `access_file.endpoint` the actual endpoint to query.
 It returns a YAML formatted document.
-- `access_file.jwks_keys` a list of valid public keys and their algorithms.
+- `access_file.jwks.keys` a list of valid public keys and their algorithms.
 These keys are used to verify the signature of the `access_file.endpoint` file.
 The signature is built-in the file.
 - `access_file.aai_mappings` contains Authenticator Assurance Indicators, such as "used 2FA to authenticate".
   Follows the [Mozilla Standard Levels](https://infosec.mozilla.org/guidelines/risk/standard_levels).